d32f123/openbsd-server-setup/README.md

 # Instructions and files to set up a functional OpenBSD server

+This collection of scripts will set up a Web server with SSL certificates, Mail server with anti-spoofing measures, and a VPN.
+Pure shell scripts + config files, no unneeded dependencies.

 **Note:** IPv4 only and IPv4+IPv6 setups are supported.
 IPv6 only **WILL NOT** work.
 You can still use this repo as a reference though.